The Three Pure Precepts

 Our formal grievance procedure is available when informal attempts at reconciliation have not worked or are inappropriate.

-Some areas that are appropriate for this formal procedure include situations in which a member wishes to appeal an administrative decision regarding her or himself personally or situations where a member feels another member, leader or any teacher has engaged in significant misconduct or unethical behavior.
+Some areas that are appropriate for this formal procedure include situations in which a member wishes to appeal an administrative decision regarding themselves personally or situations where a member feels another member, leader or any teacher has engaged in significant misconduct or unethical behavior.

-A non-member who is an active participant in Blue Cliff activities may also use this process.
-In general this process is for the community.
-The EAR Committee can determine whether a complaint by a non-member who is not involved directly in the life of the sangha, should be addressed.
+A non-member who is an active participant in Empty Moon Zen activities may also use this process.
+In general this process is for the community, but at its discretion, the EAR Committee can decide whether a complaint by a non-member who is not involved directly in the life of the sangha, should be addressed.

 Any complaint to the EAR Committee under this formal grievance procedure must be made in writing.
 It may be given to any member of the EAR Committee.
 Anyone who registers a complaint with the EAR Committee should be given a copy of the Ethics Code along with a written acknowledgment of receipt of the complaint.